Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities

 Applicants should discuss their application with their Rother District Councillor who will need to provide their observations for the project.
 Applicants are strongly encouraged to seek funding from Town or Parish Councils and the Town/Parish Clerk should also provide their observations for projects that benefit residents in their Town or Parish.

 What grants are available?

-The maximum grant available for each scheme is limited to 50% of the total cost of the project.
+The maximum grant available for each scheme is limited to 50% of the total eligible costs of the project.

 There are four types of grants that may be funded:

 Small value projects – grants of up to £1,000